 - a two day hearing concerning the alleged unfair dismissal of an employee following a long history of repeated short term absences.
 The claim was dismissed;

 - a three-day hearing of a claim alleging constructive unfair dismissal, bullying and harassment.
 The proceedings included a dispute over whether the Claimant had forged a number of documents.
-All the claims were dismissed and costs were awarded against the Claimant;
+All the claims were dismissed and costs were awarded against the Claimant; and

 - a dispute involving allegations of unfair dismissal and race discrimination surrounding the summary dismissal of an employee for gross misconduct.
 The case was successfully struck out.

-- Acted successfully for a claimant financial services executive against his firm in relation to a claim worth £900,000 alleging disability discrimination, whistleblowing and a sham redundancy exercise.
+- Acted for a claimant financial services executive against his firm in relation to a claim worth £900,000 alleging disability discrimination, whistleblowing and a sham redundancy exercise.

 - Acted for a large charity in relation to several separate claims brought against it by former employees alleging unfair dismissal, disability discrimination and breach of contract.